ReillyFarrell/portfolio/_posts/creative-writing/2015-01-02-story-of-a-mother.md

 date: 2015-5-01
 ---

-*Story of a Mother* is a fairy tale written by Hans Christian Andersen - one of my favorites.
-I hope you enjoy this adaptive screenplay as much as I enjoy his work.
+*Story of a Mother* is a fairy tale written by Hans Christian Andersen - and both of these are favorites of mine.
+For this adaptation, I referred to Erik Christian Haugaard's translation of the original Danish text, and kept his interpretation of the dialogue intact as much as possible.
+I hope you enjoy this screenplay as much as I enjoy the author's work.

 [**Read Here**](https://drive.google.com/file/d/0ByNSDE0eceDFdlNydXprc1VMNHM/view?usp=sharing)